corda/corda/docs/source/contributing.rst

 1. Create a fork of the master branch of the `Corda repo <https://github.com/corda/corda>`_
 2. Clone the fork to your local machine
+3. Build Corda by following the instructions :doc:`here </building-corda>`
-3. Make the changes, in accordance with the :doc:`code style guide </codestyle>`
+4. Make the changes, in accordance with the :doc:`code style guide </codestyle>`

 Things to check
 ^^^^^^^^^^^^^^^